Covid update: We have had a successful and productive semester of mostly online lessons.

 Please do not hesitate to contact us if you have a need.

-Registration for the Scrollworks Fall Semester is closed.
-Stay tuned for upcoming information about our Holiday Virtual Camps.
+Registration for the Scrollworks Spring Semester is closed.

-Scrollworks is offering "pay what you can" lessons this semester!
+Scrollworks is offering "pay what you can" lessons for Spring 2021!

 As our children grew, so did our vision.
 After learning their basics, many Scrollworks students graduate to performing ensembles.